HavenDV/H.Pipes/README.md

 using H.Pipes.AccessControl;

 await using var server = new PipeServer<string>(pipeName);

+// You can set PipeSecurity
 var pipeSecurity = new PipeSecurity();
 pipeSecurity.AddAccessRule(new PipeAccessRule(new SecurityIdentifier(WellKnownSidType.BuiltinUsersSid, null), PipeAccessRights.ReadWrite, AccessControlType.Allow));

 server.SetPipeSecurity(pipeSecurity);

+// or just add AccessRule's (Please be careful, the server will only consider AccessRules from the last call AddAccessRules()) server.AddAccessRules(new PipeAccessRule(new SecurityIdentifier(WellKnownSidType.BuiltinUsersSid, null), PipeAccessRights.ReadWrite, AccessControlType.Allow));
 ```